juergenlerner/eventnet/README.md

 ## Tutorials and training
 **The usual place to get started are the online tutorials in the [eventnet wiki](https://github.com/juergenlerner/eventnet/wiki).**

+Use the [**eventnet-users forum**](https://groups.google.com/g/eventnet-users) to discuss all questions, issues, or topics concerning the eventnet software, relational event models (REM), and relational hyperevent models (RHEM).

 Moreover, training **workshops or courses** introducing eventnet are offered at the following conferences or summerschools.